Trans-Siberian Railway: World War II

 During World War II, the Trans-Siberian Railway played an important role in the supply of the powers fighting in Europe.
-In 1939-1941 it was a source of rubber for Germany thanks to the USSR-Germany pact.
-While Germany's merchant shipping was shut down, the Trans-Siberian Railway (along with its Trans-Manchurian branch) served as the essential link between Germany and Japan, especially rubber.
+In 1939–1941 it was a source of rubber for Germany thanks to the USSR-Germany pact.
+While Germany's merchant shipping was shut down, the Trans-Siberian Railway (along with its Trans-Manchurian branch) served as the essential link between Germany and Japan, especially for rubber.
 By March 1941, 300 t of this material would, on average, traverse the Trans-Siberian Railway every day on its way to Germany.

 At the same time, a number of Jews and anti-Nazis used the Trans-Siberian Railway to escape Europe, including the mathematician Kurt Gödel and Betty Ehrlich Löwenstein, mother of British actor, director and producer Heinz Bernard.
 Several thousand Jewish refugees were able to make this trip thanks to the Curaçao visas issued by the Dutch consul Jan Zwartendijk and the Japanese visas issued by the Japanese consul, Chiune Sugihara, in Kaunas, Lithuania.
 Typically, they took the TSR to Vladivostok, then by ship to US.
 Until June 1941, pro-Nazi ethnic Germans from the Americas used the TSR to go to Germany.

 The situation reversed after 22 June 1941.
 By invading the Soviet Union, Germany cut off its only reliable trade route to Japan.
 Instead, it had to use fast merchant ships and later large oceanic submarines to evade the Allied blockade.
 On the other hand, the USSR received Lend-Lease supplies from the US.
 Even after Japan went to war with the US, despite German complaints, Japan usually allowed Soviet ships to sail between the US and Vladivostok unmolested.
 As a result, the Pacific Route – via northern Pacific Ocean and the TSR – became the safest connection between the US and the USSR.